digitallyinduced/ihp/Guide/tailwindcss.markdown

 ### Adding package to flake.nix

-While it's possible to have `nodejs` installed via nix, and then have npm install TailwindCSS, we can skip that part and have nix install the tailwindcss CLI itself.
+While it's possible to have `nodejs` installed via nix, and then have npm install Tailwind CSS, we can skip that part and have nix install the CLI directly.

 In the `flake.nix`, add the `tailwindcss` package bundled with the most common official plugins.

 ```nix